Reactive Chat application using ServiceStack and Fable in F#

 )

-And here is code on client side.
+And here is the code on the client side.

 let subscribe =